Rich Thompson (pitcher, born 1984)

-Richard Graeme Thompson (born 1 July 1984) is a former Major League Baseball relief pitcher who played for the Los Angeles Angels of Anaheim and Oakland Athletics.
+Richard Graeme Thompson (born 1 July 1984) is an Australian former professional baseball relief pitcher who played for the Los Angeles Angels of Anaheim and Oakland Athletics.

 Career

 Los Angeles Angels of Anaheim

 Thompson was originally signed as an undrafted free agent by the Anaheim Angels on 13 February 2002.

 In 2004, he was part of the Australian Olympic baseball team, which achieved a silver medal at the Athens Olympics.